Influactive360/influactive-modal-form-brochure/README.md

 ## Installation

-1. Téléchargez le plugin depuis le répertoire des plugins de WordPress, ou téléchargez les fichiers directement sur votre serveur via FTP.
+1. Download the plugin from the WordPress plugin directory, or upload the files directly to your server via FTP.
-2. Activez le plugin via l'onglet 'Plugins' dans votre tableau de bord WordPress.
+2. Activate the plugin through the 'Plugins' tab in your WordPress dashboard.

-## Utilisation
+## Usage

-Une fois le plugin activé, vous pouvez configurer le formulaire modal en allant à l'onglet `Settings` puis `Modal Form Options`.
+Once the plugin is activated, you can configure the modal form by going to the `Settings` tab then `Modal Form Options`.

-Vous pouvez configurer les champs suivants :
+You can configure the following fields:

-- Form Title : Le titre du formulaire.
+- Form Title: The title of the form.
-- Form Description : La description du formulaire.
+- Form Description: The description of the form.
-- Submit Button Text : Le texte du bouton de soumission.
+- Submit Button Text: The text of the submit button.
-- Admin Email Recipient : L'adresse e-mail qui recevra les informations du formulaire.
+- Admin Email Recipient: The email address that will receive the form information.
-- User Email Field : Le champ où l'utilisateur doit entrer son adresse e-mail.
+- User Email Field: The field where the user should enter their email address.
-- User Name Field : Le champ où l'utilisateur doit entrer son nom.
+- User Name Field: The field where the user should enter their name.
-- RGPD Field : Le champ où l'utilisateur doit donner son consentement pour la RGPD.
+- GDPR Field: The field where the user should give their GDPR consent.
-- Email text header : Le texte en haut de l'email envoyé à l'utilisateur.
+- Email Text Header: The text at the top of the email sent to the user.
-- Email text footer : Le texte en bas de l'email envoyé à l'utilisateur.
+- Email Text Footer: The text at the bottom of the email sent to the user.

-Vous pouvez ajouter, modifier et supprimer des champs du formulaire dans la colonne de droite.
+You can add, modify, and delete form fields in the right column.

-## Développeurs
+## Developers

-Si vous souhaitez contribuer à ce plugin, veuillez nous contacter à [https://influactive.com](https://influactive.com)
+If you would like to contribute to this plugin, please contact us at [https://influactive.com](https://influactive.com)

-## Licence
+## License

-Ce plugin est licencié sous la licence GPL-2.0+.
+This plugin is licensed under the GPL-2.0+ license.